 In the long history of the Academy Awards, Sean Connery is one of only four Scots to receive Academy Award nominations for an acting role, and the only one to win.

 He won the Best Supporting Actor Oscar for his portrayal of a crime-busting federal agent "Jim Malone" in 1987's The Untouchables.

-The three Scottish actors who were nominated by didn't win were Deborah Kerr, Mary Ure, and Tom Conti.
+The three Scottish actors who were nominated but didn't win were Deborah Kerr, Mary Ure, and Tom Conti.
 Kerr, however, won an honorary Academy Award, recognizing her long and storied career in 1994.